Pomroka/TWT_Challenges_Tester/Readme.md

 ### Custom test cases

-If you want use own test_cases, they must be in json format.
+If you want to use own test_cases, they must be in JSON Format.

 ```py
 [